 You can buy various St John’s wort products in health food stores, chemists and over the internet.
 They may contain different amounts and types of extracts of St John’s wort.

-In Europe it is important to buy only products that are registered under the Traditional Herbal Remedies (THR) scheme.
+In the UK and Europe it is important to buy only products that are registered under the Traditional Herbal Remedies (THR) scheme.
 Remedies that are registered under the scheme have a THR mark and symbol on the packaging.
 THR products have been tested for quality and safety.